NSF International’s New Checked by NSF™ Program Helps Businesses Reopen and Stay Open Safely

 Businesses, schools and cultural institutions seek expert guidance and third-party validation of COVID-19 preventive measures

-/EIN News/ -- ANN ARBOR, Mich., U.S., June 08, 2020 (GLOBE NEWSWIRE) -- Global public health organization NSF International today launched a new program to help businesses, schools and cultural institutions take the necessary steps to reopen and stay open while minimizing coronavirus risk for customers, guests and employees.
+/EIN News/ -- Guelph, Ont., Canada, June 08, 2020 (GLOBE NEWSWIRE) -- Global public health organization NSF International today launched a new program to help businesses, schools and cultural institutions take the necessary steps to reopen and stay open while minimizing coronavirus risk for customers, guests and employees.
 NSF’s new Checked by NSF™ program includes a wide variety of services – from a smart phone app that details COVID-19 prevention requirements for specific types of business to in-depth consulting services and customized reopening plans based on the latest public health guidance.

 “There’s no shortage of guidance from public health authorities,” said Paul Medeiros, Managing Director of NSF International’s Consulting and Technical Services group.
 “People are swimming in guidance, but they need help operationalizing the guidance and applying it to their own unique situations.”